 July 10-14: Bug Camp

 From weaving webs to flying miles high, insects accomplish the seemingly impossible.
 In this camp kids will collect and observe a variety of bugs, learn about their methods of motion and their role in the environment, and build a bug model (or spin a web).

 Cuddle up campers!
 This week will feature a bit of indoor camping with our favorite furry friend: the teddy bear.
 Whether you bring your own or borrow a resident bear, campers will love learning about the different kinds of bears, what they eat, where they live, and how to camp with them in the woods.

 Budding architects and master crafters will love building mini treehouses in this one-week camp.
 Whether its built for fairies or action figures, the finished houses will make the most of campers’ creative spirits and architectural talents.

 And… action!
 Whether you’ve always wanted to be in front of the camera or behind it, this camp promises a lot of fun and well, action!
 Spend the week developing your own film idea and then bring it to life with actors, props, and drama.
 The week concluded with red carpet premieres and, of course, popcorn.

 August 7-11: Passport to France

-From culture and traditions to food and language, the world of Japan is immensely different from our own.
-This week, we’ll explore those aspects of the country as well as common children’s games, sports, haikus, tea ceremonies, and the ever-popular cherry blossom festival.
+From culture and traditions to food and language, the world of France is immensely different from our own.
+This week, we’ll explore those aspects of the country as well as common children’s games, sports, famous architecture, French cuisine and art.